- Academic Affairs

 - The release can be appropriately cleaned by lab personnel.

 - The materials are limited in quantity, exposure potential, or toxicity and present minor safety or health hazards to persons in the immediate work area or those assigned to clean up the activity.

 - Incidental releases of hazardous substances that are routinely cleaned up by EHS need not be considered an emergency.

 First stop all work immediately and alert others in the area.
-Staff involved in the decontamination and disposal area of the effected spill will wear the appropriate level of Personal Protective Equipment (PPE).
+Staff involved in the decontamination and disposal area of the affected spill will wear the appropriate level of personal protective equipment (PPE).